 6.13.2 Guidance to language users

-Check whether a pointer is null before dereferencing it.
-As this can be overly extreme in many cases (such as in a for loop that performs operations on each element of a large segment of memory), judicious checking of the value of the pointer at key strategic points in the code is recommended.
+Create a specific check that a pointer is not null before dereferencing it.
+As this can be expensive in some cases (such as in a for loop that performs operations on each element of a large segment of memory), judicious checking of the value of the pointer at key strategic points in the code is recommended.

 6.14 Dangling Reference to Heap [XYK]